 1. Private Video of an Unreleased Song or a Cover

 Set up a private video on Vimeo that requires a password and exchange the password for an email address.
-Make this video something special… like an acoustic version of a fan favorite, or a cool and unique cover of one of your favorite songs.
-This video could also be a ‘secret’ look into the recording process or behind the scenes look at a recent tour.
+Make this video something special… like an acoustic version of a fan favorite or a cool and unique cover of one of your favorite songs.
+This video could also be a ‘secret’ look into the recording process or a behind-the-scenes look at a recent tour.
 The direction of this video truly depends on what your fans are looking for.

 2. Exclusive Download of Remixed Fan Favorites

-This is an easy win if you have the means of remixing a song.
-Choose a song that you know your fans already love and do something unique with it.
-Maybe you include new instruments and electronic elements to an otherwise bare song or maybe you include a feature from an artist in your scene that you know your fans will appreciate.
+This is an easy win if you can remix a song.
+Choose a song you know your fans love and do something unique with it.
+Maybe you include new instruments and electronic elements to an otherwise bare song or a feature from an artist in your scene that you know your fans will appreciate.

 3. Exclusive Download of an Unreleased Song